S-PRITHIKA/Task-2/README.md

-This repository provides the Windows 64-bit prebuilt binary for [esbuild](https://github.com/evanw/esbuild).

 What is esbuild?

 esbuild is a fast JavaScript bundler and minifier written in Go.
 It is widely used for modern web development because of its: